rsnyder/plant-humanities/breadfruit/README.md

     license="https://creativecommons.org/licenses/by-sa/3.0/deed.en">
 {#paragraph35}

+*Note: the author would like to extend thanks to Matthew Turetsky for his contributions to this essay.*

 ### References

 [^1]: See, for a much longer and more detailed essay on the breadfruit: “A Good Thing Spring Up”: The Breadfruit Story in the Caribbean.”
 Ed.
 Lesley Wylie. _Understories: Plants and Culture in the American Tropics_.
 Liverpool: Liverpool University Press.
 2023.
 41-62.